Matar Paneer recipe | Restaurant style Matar Paneer at home

 Matar Paneer Restaurant style at home

-- 2 medium Onion (cut into 4)
+- 2 medium Onion (finely chopped)

 - 8 Whole cashews